ajwickham/CV/README.md

 ## Description

-This is a detailed description of the webpage giving as much detail as possible
+This is a simplistic version.
+The intent is to solidify the learing on HTML by reproducing the look of the Word version of the CV.
+Doubtless there are proper CSS sheets to do this coding more easily, and an online CV doesn't have the same format as a paper one.

 ## Setup/Installation instructions